microsoft/covid-vaccine-bot/policies.md

 | scheduling_phone | [877-918-2224](tel:877-918-2224) |

-## Connecticut Active Phase (1b)
+## Connecticut Active Phase (1c)

 * Are you a healthcare worker?
+	* Healthcare Personnel:
-	* Paid and unpaid people serving in healthcare settings with potential for direct or indirect exposure to patients of infectious materials.
+• Paid and unpaid people serving in healthcare settings with potential for direct or indirect exposure to patients of infectious materials.
 * Are you a long term care resident or work in a long term care facility?
+	* Long-Term Care Facility Residents and staff:
-	* Adults who reside in facilities that provide a range of services, including medical and personal care, to persons who are unable to live independently.
+• Adults who reside in facilities that provide a range of services, including medical and personal care, to persons who are unable to live independently.
-* Are you a first responder?
+* Are you classified as an essential worker?
+	* This includes:

+Medical First Responders:
-	* Individuals who respond to medical 911 calls and face risk of exposure to COVID-19.
+• Individuals who respond to medical 911 calls and face risk of exposure to COVID-19.

+Educators and Child Care Providers:
+• Pre-K-12 Teachers, paraprofessionals, custodial staff, food service providers, school bus drivers and childcare providers as well as in-school administrative staff.
+Does not include individuals who are not required to work on-site in a school.
-* Are you age 55+?
+* Are you age 45+?
-	* Residents and workers within the State of CT who are 55+.
+	* This includes those who are residents or workers within the state of Connecticut
 * Do you work or live in a congregate setting?
+	* Residents and Staff of select congregate settings:
-	*  Staff and residents of halfway homes, inpatient mental health facilities, correction facilities, homeless shelters, domestic violence shelters, substance use and residential treatment facilities along with others.
+• Staff and residents of halfway homes, inpatient mental health facilities, correction facilities, homeless shelters, domestic violence shelters, substance use and residential treatment facilities along with others.
-* Are you an educator or child care provider?
-	* Pre-K-12 Teachers, paraprofessionals, custodial staff, food service providers, school bus drivers and childcare providers as well as in-school administrative staff.
-Does not include individuals who are not required to work on-site in a school.

 # Delaware